billcastillo/bill-01/posts/create-and-publish-your-own-website-with-free-hosting.md

 There are two ways to create/add files to your repo: Github GUI or via command line.
 In this section, we'll utilize the GUI.
 Alternatively, you can skip this section and go to [Adding files via command line](#adding-files-via-command-line).

 Click **Add file** and select **Create new file** or Upload if you already have your `index.html`

+Note that this article does not cover how to create the actual contents of your website.
+A quick way to create your site is to use pre-built HTML templates.
+Take a look and choose at [html5up](https://html5up.net/).

 ![Adding a new file][step-2]